jfxueX/Assembly/topics/cfi/cfi-directives-in-assembly-files/README.md

       DW_CFA_offset: r16 (rip) at cfa-8

 You can ignore everything until the `DW_CFA_`… lines at the end.
 They define CFI directives that are common to all functions (that reference this CIE).
-The first is saying that the CFA is at RSP + 8, which is what we had already defined at function entry.
+The first is saying that the CFA is at `RSP + 8`, which is what we had already defined at function entry.
 This means that *you don't need a CFI directive at the beginning of the function*.
-Basically RSP + 8 is already the default.
+Basically `RSP + 8` is already the default.

 The second directive is something that we'll get to when we discuss saving registers.